mquinaz/FarmRacing/README.md

 And moving the resources folder to the build folder

-Makefile is not finished/does not compile
+### Makefile and Cmake for windows is not finished/does not compile

 https://github.com/ChrisThrasher/boids/blob/master/CMakeLists.txt